 at the same age.
 At any rate, with 930 years under his belt, so to speak, Adam finally died.

 As an aside, many teach that Adam's death, thus all of mankind's death, was and is a spiritual death.
 This is not

-being challenged or dealt with here; however, it makes more sense from Romans 5.12 that Paul referred to physical
+being challenged or dealt with here; however, it makes more sense from Romans 5:12 that Paul refers to physical

 death and not spiritual death.
 This is born out on closer examination of what Paul taught.